ampersandmcd/OpenSwarm/Docs/02-Getting-Started.md

 #### 3. Flash ESP firmware

 Following the instructions in the [ESP/Readme.pdf](../ESP/Readme.pdf), run the [ESP Flash Tool](../ESP/ESPFlashDownloadTool_v3.6.4.exe) and select the `ESP8266 DownloadTool` from the main menu.
-Connect to the ESP8266 with an FTDI adapter and flash the following settings to enable its communication with the Arduino UNO.
-More detailed tutorials involving this flashing process can be found [here](https://medium.com/@aallan/getting-started-with-the-esp8266-270e30feb4d1); a full explanation of the configuration of the ESP8266 is beyond the scope of this tutorial.
+Connect to the ESP8266 with an FTDI adapter and flash the following settings from the [ESP8266_NONOS_SDK-2.2.1](../ESP/ESP8266_NONOS_SDK-2.2.1) library to enable its communication with the Arduino UNO.
+A more detailed tutorial involving this flashing process can be found [here](https://medium.com/@aallan/getting-started-with-the-esp8266-270e30feb4d1); a full explanation of the configuration of the ESP8266 is beyond the scope of this tutorial.

 ![](Images/ESP-Flash.jpg)